Director, Organizing and Policy

 - Supervise, train, and mentor a team of 3 full-time organizers and one apprentice organizer

-- Manage contract and grant reporting, and ensure organizing staff achieve any required deliverables
+- Manage contract and grant reporting, ensuring Organizing staff achieve all required deliverables

 - Represent the Organizing and Policy department on the UHAB management team